Integrations

 (7 min read) min read

-Your CRM, your website forms, your email tool, your booking system — they each do good mahi on their own.
-The magic happens when they start talking to each other.
-A plain-English guide to integrations for community organisations.
+Your CRM, your website forms, your email tool and your booking system all do good mahi on their own.
+The time comes back when they start talking to each other.
+A simple guide to integrations for marae, iwi organisations, hauora providers and social services.

 Automation